 “The user manual for my new Hummingbird fish finder says that the transducer can be installed in the hull with a slow curing epoxy.
 It says to try to eliminate all bubbles.
 I have WEST SYSTEM 105 Resin, 206 Slow Hardener, 404 High-Density Filler, and 406 Colloidal Silica on hand.
 What if I just mix up some peanut butter thick epoxy paste and use that?
 Or do you have any other suggestions?
 I can mount the transducer on a part of the hull that is thin enough for the application, according to Hummingbird.
 Thanks.”

-Depth sounder manufacturers generally recommend using low viscosity, slow curing epoxy when their transducers are installed in fiberglass hulls.
+Depth sounder manufacturers generally recommend using low viscosity, slow curing epoxy when installing their transducers in fiberglass hulls.
 This is because air bubbles interfere with a transducer’s signal and low-viscosity epoxies are less likely to trap air bubbles between the transducer body and the hull than higher viscosity types or those thickened with powders.

 The area you select needs to be clean and abraded so the Epoxy will stick well.
 Abrading can be done with sandpaper or a fresh wire brush.
 Norton® makes a circular wire brush called a Rapid Strip Brush™ that mounts in a drill motor and will work nicely for this.